yywe/yoursql/README.md

 * [databend](https://github.com/datafuselabs/databend): the query engine of databend is interesting, it is not a classic volcano model.
 The query plan is converted into pipline, and the pipeline is connected as a graph.
 The execution is driven by the state machine with explicit scheduling.
 The execution engine is inspired from clickhouse.
 * [risingwave](https://github.com/risingwavelabs/risingwave): risingwave is a stream database, but it can be used as a regular batch database as well. risingwave execution engine heavily used RPC, the physical plan is split to fragment and sent to different nodes for distributed execution.
 I assume most of the concepts (e.g, fragment) comes from Presto.

+# Note
+Developing a DBMS requires a huge amount of work.
+I'm still curious how excellant DBMS products grow from the 1st line of code to millions lines of code.
+Every time when I look at some database code repo, the amount of code is overwhelming.
+Although currently yoursql includes around 10,000 lines of code, the branches recorded how they grow to the current status:
+* MILESTONE1-scaffold: this is very first step, setup the folder organization and memory table
+* ...
+* MILESTONE11-server: this is the last step for a minimal working toy, integrating the query engine with a server so we can use mysql client to send queries.

+By follow the milestones, it is easier to undersand without worrying about overwhelmed.

 # Future Learning/Investigation Direction
 - [ ] learn databend and make a pipelined engine
 - [ ] learn risingwave and make a distributed fragmented execution engine